CIHR Health Research Training Investments

 The Canadian Institutes of Health Research (CIHR) strives to ensure a strong foundation of future health research leaders, and is committed to offering programs that increase the supply of highly-qualified research personnel.

-Since 2013, CIHR has invested nearly $2B to support health researcher training.
-This represents just over 18% of CIHR total research investments in that time.
+Since 2014, CIHR has invested $2.1B to support health researcher training.
+This represents 18% of CIHR total research investments in that time.

 CIHR funds training through a wide range of programs, including: